| | |

 |

 Annette Fritze, University of Minnesota; Bob Johns, former CTS director; Nicole Morris, University of Minnesota; Cory Johnson, MnDOT; Max Donath, University of Minnesota; Brian Davis, University of Minnesota; Jed Falgren, MnDOT; Katelyn Schwieters, University of Minnesota; Gordon Parikh, University of Minnesota; and Nathan Anderson, MnDOT; celebrate the project’s CTS award at the organization’s Annual Meeting and Awards Luncheon on May 1.
-Photo courtesy University of Minnesota |
+Photo courtesy University of Minnesota | During harsh winter weather, snowplow drivers must work in the low-visibility conditions that keep other people off the road.
+These conditions can make it difficult to center the complex vehicles in the lane and avoid obstacles.

 For nearly three decades, a team including staff from MnDOT, the University of Minnesota and Dakota County has worked to improve safety in these situations by developing driver-assist technologies.
 The system was developed and refined under multiple research projects funded by MnDOT along with other sponsors and partners, such as the Minnesota Local Road Research Board.